-When you do this, you can give other developers, colleagues, teammates the option to develop asynchronous with you and see the changes you have made.
+You can give other developers, colleagues, and teammates the option to develop asynchronously with you and see the changes you have made.

-This makes Git a perfect system for developers to collaborate and work together on one codebase.
+This makes Git a perfect system for developers to collaborate and work on one codebase.

 Within this series, we'll also look at branching, merging, and all those fancy terms which make Git even more powerful!

-To conclude the important, let's take a look at how things were before Git.
+To conclude the important, let's look at how things were before Git.

-Chris would have some large project he is maintaining.
+Chris would have some large projects he is maintaining.
 Then Paul also wanted to work on the system.

-Chris would have to put his system on an FTP, USB or transfer it via a link.
+Chris would have to put his system on an FTP or USB or transfer it via a link.

-Paul would then start working, but during this time, both Chris and Paul might have changed the same file, but in a slightly different way.
+Paul would then start working, but during this time, both Chris and Paul might have changed the same file slightly differently.

-By the time they are both done, the files will be shared back again, but which file is the right one now?
-There should be some combination, right!
+When they are both done, the files will be shared again, but which file is the right one now?
+There should be some combination, right?